...

 The first thing is not to rush yourself into a new identity just because the uncertainty feels uncomfortable.
 There is a difference between moving forward and forcing yourself to become someone before you are ready.

-That might be a morning cup of tea before the phone comes out.
-A short walk at the same time each day.
-A person you can speak honestly with.
-A notebook.
-A song.
-A place where you do not have to explain yourself.
-A simple meal.
-A bedtime routine.
-Something that says, quietly, “I am still here.”
+That might be a morning cup of tea before the phone comes out, a short walk at the same time each day, a person you can speak honestly with, a notebook, a song, a simple meal, or a place where you do not have to explain yourself.
+Something ordinary that says, quietly, “I am still here.”

 It can also help to stop asking only, “What should I do next?” and begin asking, “What is this change asking me to notice?”